Antiracism and Anti-Oppression Policy

 TRANSPARENCY

-If you are interested in using or adapting this policy for your own workplace, please let us know.
+If you are interested in using or adapting this policy, please feel free to reach out.

 [1] Kendi, Ibram, X. June 13, 2020.
 The difference between being “not racist” and antiracist.
 TED Talks Daily.